Tortuginator/pyproxyroulette/README.md

 | max_timeout | Timeout until a request is assumed to have failed |

 ## Example Decorator Usage
+**WARNING: USE THE DECORATOR ONLY FOR SINGLE-THREADED APPLICATIONS**
 ```python
 import requests
 from pyproxyroulette import ProxyRoulette